top of page

 Step 2: Needs a sponsor

 A legislature member sponsors a bill and becomes that Bill's Chief Sponsor.
-A House Bill: sponsored by a representative in that House and will begin in the House of Representatives.
+A House Bill: sponsored by a representative in the House and will begin in the House of Representatives.

-A Senate Bill: sponsored by a representative in the Senate, which will begin in the Senate.
+A Senate Bill: sponsored by a representative in the Senate, will begin in the Senate.

 The Bill will remain in the respective state legislature where it was sponsored until it is passed in the respective Legislature.
 Then the process repeats in the opposite Legislature before becoming a law.